Marijuana Grow Guide

 Controlling humidity levels

-Firstly, it is worth mentioning that skyrocketed humidity (above 60%) levels bring in unwanted growth like is the case with mildews and molds.
+Firstly, it is worth mentioning that skyrocketed humidity (above 60%) levels bring in unwanted, plant and pest growth, which is the case with mildew and mold.
 They also inhibit the proper absorption of carbon dioxide, which, in the long run, affects photosynthesis to a greater extent.
 The right way to start this process is via the usage of a hygrometer/ humidistat.
 The optimal levels should range anywhere between 40 and 45%.
 When the humidity levels go below these levels, the plants may end up having lowered transpiration rates.
-The purpose of a hygrometer is taking note of the humidity levels.
+The purpose of a hygrometer is to note humidity levels.
 When there are any mishaps, the grower can introduce a humidifier.
 A humidifier helps in controlling the humidity levels to normal when they surpass or go below par.

 Ventilation